phueb/GroundedLang/README.md

 ### Primitives

 Primitives are the only hard-coded functions that are allowed to operate on the world.
+Primitives are functions that manipulate the spatial location of entities in the world (and possibly parts of entities, e.g. hand, foot).

 ### Corpus and Grammar